Senators' Jean-Gabriel Pageau: Avoids arbitration

 Pageau settled on a three-year, $9.1 million contract with Ottawa on Monday -- avoiding arbitration, Bruce Garrioch of Postmedia reports.

-Pageau tallied seven goals during the first two rounds of the postseason, but disappeared in the Eastern Conference finals as he managed a mere one goal and two assists.
-Vanishing act aside, it was a solid playoffs for the center considering he tallied just 33 points in 82 regular-season outings.
+Pageau tallied seven goals during the first two rounds of the postseason but disappeared in the Eastern Conference finals, as he managed a mere one goal and two assists.
+His vanishing act aside, it was a solid playoffs for the center considering he tallied just 33 points in 82 regular-season outings.
 Given the depth down the middle of the Sens' lineup, the 24-year-old will likely be stuck in a bottom-six role behind Kyle Turris and Derick Brassard, but his ability to play on the wing could increase his minutes during the 2017-18 campaign.

 More News